Supernova constraints on lepton flavor violating ALPs: Results and discussions

 We note that, in the parameter space of interest, the ALP decay length is about $100-1000$ km, which is much smaller than the radius of the progenitor star.
-As a result, ALPs are likely to decay in the SN mantle, leading to energy deposition that can contribute the SN explosion energy \cite{Caputo:2022mah}.
-Such effects allow one to constrain this parameter space using observations of low-energy SNe.
-We will explore these constraints in a future study \cite{LFV-LESN}.
+Consequently, ALPs are likely to decay in the SN mantle, leading to energy deposition that can contribute the SN explosion energy \cite{Caputo:2022mah}.
+Such effects allow one to constrain this parameter space using observations of low-energy SNe (LESNe) \cite{Huang:2025rmy, Huang:2025xvo}.